jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/externalLinks/externalLinks.rst

    :width: 600
    :align: center

-You can click on it and menu with links for external resources will be opened.
+You can click it and menu with links for external resources will be opened.

 .. image:: pic_externalLinks/externalLinksMenu.png
    :width: 600
    :align: center

-If you click on any link from menu external resource will be opened in new browser tab.
+If you click any link from menu external resource will be opened in new browser tab.